niceyeti/tutornetes/misc/architecture.md

 11) Orthogonal logging: apps should treat logging as event streams, managing no log files or other special services, and merely logging to stdout.
 The logging infrastructure should then receive these event streams.
 12) Admin processes: run management and admin processes as one-off processes, e.g. `kubectl exec mypod -- curl -i some-service.mynamespace.service.cluster.local`.

 "Cloud Native Go" has a nice writeup on 12 Factor Apps for Golang.
-As more or less a cloud-native language, the corresponding between Golang and its library features are more or less 1:1 with 12 Factor principles:
+As a cloud-native language, there is a direct correspondence between Golang and 12 Factor principles:
 1) code base: this is defined by things like Dockerfiles for dev containers, however the tooling of 'go build' 'go get' and the like is stable enough to meet the code-base requirement that what is built on one machine will be built the same on another.
 2) dependencies: go modules explicitly declare and manage dependencies
 3) config: tools like Viper provide easy to use env-var interaction.
-4) backing services: golang has many builtin resources for interacting with and communicating directly with common external services: sql/db drivers, serialization, gRPC, etc.
+4) backing services: golang has many builtin resources for interacting with and communicating directly with common external services: sql/db drivers, serialization, http client/server, gRPC, etc.
 5) build, release, run: `go build`, vendoring, and other release management features.
 6/7) Processes and ports: golang is directly amenable to building http/REST and gRPC interfaces quickly.
 8) Concurrency: golang's concurrency model (particular well-crafted contexts and error handling)
 9) Disposability: go's culture enocurages this

 Factors 10-12 are infrastructural concerns, not code responsibilities, so go doesn't apply there.
 But its still probably pretty good :).

 ## Hexagonal Applications